Home > Library > Dissertation Writing Guidelines > How to Write a Dissertation Discussion Chapter – A Quick Guide with Examples

 • An in-depth discussion around whether or not the findings answered your research questions and successfully tested the hypothesis

-Examples of how you can start your interpretation in the Discussion chapter are –
+You can start your interpretation in the discussion chapter by using the following phrases.

 What practical and theoretical implications will your study have for other researchers and the scientific community as a whole?